donaldlin30/donaldlin30.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Ph.D student in the Computer Science & Engineering at the University of Michigan.
 My research interests lie at the intersection of machine learning and healthcare.

 In May 2024, I graduated from [Davidson College](https://www.davidson.edu/) with a Bachelor of Science in Computer Science and Mathematics.
 I was advised by [Dr. Raghuram Ramanujan](https://www.davidson.edu/people/raghu-ramanujan) and [Dr. Yan Zhuang](https://yanzhuang.name/).